Popularity Functions, Partisan Effects, and Support in Parliament

 This paper analyzes the popularity of the main political entities in Portugal.
-Estimation results of popularity functions strongly favor the responsibility hypothesis, with unemployment, and to a lesser extent inflation, affecting popularity levels.
-Incumbents are more penalized for increases in unemployment/inflation than for deviations from target outcomes for these variables.
+Estimation results of popularity functions validate the responsibility hypothesis, with unemployment, and to a lesser extent inflation, affecting popularity levels.
 There is also evidence of personality effects, of popularity erosion over consecutive terms and of honeymoon effects.
-Finally, we found that voters' evaluations of incumbents' economic performance depends of their support in Parliament - when an incumbent faces more opposition in Parliament, voters are less likely to hold him responsible for economic outcomes.
+Finally, we found that voters' evaluations of incumbents' performance regarding unemployment is affected by their support in Parliament - when an incumbent faces more opposition in Parliament, voters are less likely to hold him responsible for unemployment increases.

 Keywords: Popularity functions, partisan effects, parliamentary support, Portugal